-No director, officer or principal shareholder of Keyera Corp., nor any associate or affiliate of any such person, has had any material interest, direct or indirect, in any transaction with Keyera Corp. since January 1, 2013 that has materially affected or is reasonably expected to materially affect Keyera Corp.
+No director, officer or principal shareholder of Keyera Corp., nor any associate or affiliate of any such person, has had any material interest, direct or indirect, in any transaction with Keyera Corp. within the three most recently completed financial years that has materially affected or is reasonably expected to materially affect Keyera Corp.